 Oh, wearables, how could we live without you?
 For most people, I imagine pretty well, but the latest generation of the technology has been designed from the ground up meant to bridge a gap.
 The gap, for those new to wearable health trackers, is the space between how cool is it that my watch knows my heart rate? and wait, what do I do with any of this information?

 The Oura Ring Gen3 is one of these new age wearables.
 It tracks all sorts of metrics, reports it all to your phone, and most of the data you receive is, so far as we can tell, accurate.
-But it’s also a ring that costs $299 (for the least expensive option) and it’s not an Apple product.
+But it’s also expensive and it’s not an Apple product.

 What is it and is it worth considering?
-I wore one for two months to find out.
+I wore one for six months to find out.
 Here’s what you need to know.

 Oura Smart Ring originally launched on Kickstarter in 2015, but the Generation 3 ring—the one I wore for review—was announced near the end of 2021.